 “Okay, here they come.
 If anyone needs to hide anything, now’s the time.”

 Through the cockpit window, they saw that a Lambda-class T4a transport shuttle had been dropped from the Star Destroyer’s hangar bay and was making a beeline towards them.
-The ship docked with the top hatch of the Forgotten Knowledge.
+Before long, the ship docked with the top hatch of the Forgotten Knowledge.

 After a series of uncomfortable bangs and dings from up top, two Imperial stormtroopers entered the cockpit, clad in white armour, and with E-11 blaster rifles drawn.
 “Identify yourself and your cargo!”